KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 # ![Scale-Up Velocity](./readme-files/logo-main.png) Pre Course Project - Todo List

 This project will include most of the topics we have learnt so far.
-This repository includes a basic skeleton with automated tests, use it for your submissions.
+This repository includes a basic skeleton template with automated tests, use it for your submissions.

-In this project you will create a Todo List Web Application, in which the user can store prioritized _todo tasks_ and view/sort that list
+In this project you will create a Todo List Web Application, in which the user can store prioritized _todo tasks_ and view/sort that list.

-Preview sample of functionality (no style):
+Here is a preview sample of the desired functionality (without styling):

 ![Add todo task](./readme-files/basic-todo.gif)